stepanenko/stepanenko/quotes.md

 > Great software requires a fanatical devotion to beauty.
 If you look inside good software, you find that parts no one is ever supposed to see are beautiful too. --PAUL GRAHAM

 > Good programming is good writing. --JOHN SHORE

+> Programmers are, in their hearts, architects, and the first thing they want to do when they get to a site is to bulldoze the place flat and build something grand.
+We’re not excited by incremental renovation: tinkering, improving, planting flower beds. --JOEL SPOLSKY